corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 }
 ```

 This is mostly painless once you internalize it.

-The `&str` vs `String` split is a microcosm of Rust's broader "borrow vs own" model.
+In practice, strings are very complicated organisms.
+Go uses strings for a lot of different concepts, such as file paths, URLs, byte buffers, etc., and that can lead to a lot of confusion and incorrectness.
+In Rust, the cost gets pushed to the development phase.
+That is quite painful in the beginning, but it helps to clear up those misconceptions upfront about
+how strings are supposed to behave vs. how they actually behave on the system level.

+After using Rust for many years, I can't imagine going back to a world where strings are "a bunch of bytes thank you very much have fun."
+I have PTSD from the many times I've had to debug encoding issues and input handling which stemmed from the fact that I couldn't express the guarantees of "which kind of string" I was dealing with.

 ## Go Generics Are Too Little, Too Late

+{% info(title="Spicy, type-level discussion ahead", icon="warning") %}

+Feel free to skip this section if you don't care about generics much. 😅
+In hindsight, I don't think it's all too important for the working engineer,
+but it part of the story of what makes Go and Rust be different and the philosophical mindset behind both

+{% end %}

 Go got generics in 1.18 (March 2022), thirteen years after the language shipped.
 They are useful, but they feel tacked on, and in practice they have most of the *downsides* of a generic type system without delivering the *upsides* you'd expect coming from Rust, Haskell, or even modern C++.

-This is a strong claim, so let me back it up.
+This is very a strong claim, so let me back it up.

 ### The Standard Library Barely Uses Them